beetbox/pylastfp/README.rst

 Running
 -------

-You run the included fingerprinter/lookup script, ``lastmatch.py``, to test your installation::
+You can run the included fingerprinter/lookup script, ``lastmatch.py``, to test your installation::

     $ ./lastmatch.py mysterious_music.mp3